 About the Wind River Startup Challenge

-The program offers free business training and mentorship to participants over six months, culminating with an in-person Pitch Day for those who complete the program requirements.
+The program offers free business training and mentorship to participants over three months, culminating with an in-person Pitch Day for those who complete the program requirements.

-- 8 business skills capacity building workshops in January and February 2023, which are also free and open to the public
+- 10 business skills capacity building workshops in March, April and May 2025, which are also free and open to the public.

-- Weekly one-on-one business coaching for all interested 2023 WRSC program participants
+- Bi-weekly one-on-one business coaching for all interested 2025 WRSC program participants.

-- Opportunity to pitch their business at Pitch Day, giving access to seed funding.
-Historically, participants receive between $5,000 – $20,000 in funding.
+- The opportunity to pitch their business at Pitch Day, giving access to seed funding and exposure of their business idea.

 Background